 single theory.
 It is described by Quantum Mechanics, Electro-, Chromo- und Flavordynamics.

-a1,3) Eschatology projects through forward extrapolation future physical conditions of the universe for
+a1,3) Eschatology projects through forward extrapolation future physical conditions of the cosmos for

 the next 1027 years as a continuing, entropy gaining, spatial expansion, dispersion of matter and emis-

 sion of radiation to leave black dwarfs, neutron stars and black holes.

 5a2) Natural environments are long term variables of in nature found energy, matter, flora and fauna.

 a2,1) The Heliosphere, a star of medium size and luminosity, about 4.5×109 years old, generating by